Żelechów: Economy

 Żelechów is a centre supporting nearby farmers.
 There are over 500 firms in the town, mainly small family shops, handicrafts or service.
 Bigger firms work in the fields of machinery, footwear and the floor industry.

 Education

 Żelechów is a local centre of education, up to secondary school.
 There are many schools offering education in different areas of knowledge.

 Transport

-The city is 12 km from European route E372, which runs from Warsaw to Lviv.
-The voivodship road 807 passes through the town.
+Żelechów lies along vovoideship road 807 which connects it to Maciejowice to the south-west and to Łuków to the east.

+The nearest railway station is in Łuków.